wsbreckwoldt/Duke-University-Coursework/README.md

       a) Intro to Data and Probability.Rmd
       - Rmarkdown code

-      b) Intro to Data and Probability.html
+      b) Intro to Data and Probability.pdf
       - PDF Report